 How to Encourage and Understand People Living with Illness and Pain.

-“I always wished I could find a booklet like this!
-The information on your site is great and since it’s so hard to explain MS or other invisible disabilities to others, I am grateful to you for writing your booklet and making it available.” – Brenda, Indiana
+“I always wished I could find a book like this!
+The information on your site is great and since it’s so hard to explain MS or other invisible disabilities to others, I am grateful to you for writing your book and making it available.” – Brenda, Indiana

 “Terrific insights and communicated clearly…my husband said it finally opened his eyes to what I had been trying to say all these years.
 Thanks.” – Sue, New Jersey

-“I just finished reading the [But You LOOK Good] booklet and although I found myself filling up with tears on almost each and every page, I enjoyed it immensely.” – Bonnie, Rhode Island
+“I just finished reading the [But You LOOK Good] book and although I found myself filling up with tears on almost each and every page, I enjoyed it immensely.” – Bonnie, Rhode Island

-“My husband read [the booklet] straight away and I actually got a cup of tea in bed this morning, what a treat!” – Kris, Australia
+“My husband read [the book] straight away and I actually got a cup of tea in bed this morning, what a treat!” – Kris, Australia

 “This is the best book I have ever read in regard to invisible disabilities…I have had such a hard time explaining what I go through and how I feel.
 I cried and cried reading the book because it described me to a tee.
 I think you are a wonderful person for putting all of this in writing and making it understandable.
 Thank you so much.” – Debbie, Virginia